The words Microgreens and sprouts are often used to mean the same thing, yet there are some differences. Both begin as a seed.

 - adds crunch to whatever you put them on

 Also, noteworthy, microgreens differ from “baby greens” as they are cut earlier, at a younger stage.
-If one were to let a tray of microgreens continue to grow, they could harvest baby greens.
+If one were to let a tray of arugula microgreens continue to grow, they could harvest baby greens.
+The same can be said for many other seeds.

-Microgreens are loaded with the same nutrients as the mature plants only more concentrated.
-Some studies say up to forty times more nutrients are contained in microgreens.
+They pack a lot into a tiny space.
+You'll find the same nutrients as the mature plants only more concentrated.
+Some studies say up to forty times more nutrients are contained in sprouts.

-Eating microgreens is an efficient way to load up on vitamins C, E, K, Lutein and other essential nutrients.
+Eating sprouts is an efficient way to load up on vitamins C, E, K, Lutein and other essential nutrients.
 They contain fiber, protein, and enzymes too.

 Microgreens are delicious in salads, on sandwiches, or to top a bowl of soup.
 Use your imagination to dream up lots of ways to incorporate microgreens into the dishes you create.